Working with Team Projects

 You can cancel all your changes that have not been checked in and revert to the latest check-in by using the Undo Check Out option.
 This will also revert the item to being available for check-out.

-To cancel all changes you've made to a page or master since you checked it out, right-click its name in the Pages or Masters pane and click Undo Check Out.
+To cancel all changes you've made to a page or component since you checked it out, right-click its name in the Pages or Components pane and click Undo Check Out.

 To cancel changes made to a generator, open the dropdown in the top-right corner of the generator dialog and click Undo Check Out.